-Consequently, the service electrode is "calibrated" in this example.
-However, since the potential difference between the IonX and the service electrode was measured as 8mV, the service electrode would not have been declared calibrated by application of the \pm 5mV criterion.
+Consequently, the service electrode is considered to be "calibrated" in this example.
+However, since the potential difference between the IonX and the service electrode was measured as 8mV, the service electrode would not have been declared calibrated by application of the ±5mV criterion.